yuanbei/Nars-Wiki/Truth-Functions.md

 3. F induction
 4. F exemplification

-Truth functions presented here outline basic ideas and correspond to the first logical level NAL-1 that provides a logical foundation of OpenNARS.
-NAL levels are added one by one each of which expands the grammar and inference rules of the logic in a certain way.
-During description of each logical level, truth function will be slightly modified to accommodate higher capability of a corresponding NAL.
+Truth functions presented here outline basic ideas and correspond to the first logical level NAL-1, a logical foundation of OpenNARS.
+NAL levels are added one by one each of which expands the grammar, inference rules and slightly modifies truth function to accommodate a higher capability of a corresponding NAL.
+However the basic meaning and application of truth functions remain the same.